 But don’t ovarian cysts cause PCOS?

 Polycystic ovarian syndrome got its name from the way ovaries look on ultrasound.
 You would be forgiven then for thinking the small multiple follicles cause the condition, but they don’t.
 They are simply an indicator that ovulation did not occur that month.
 Any woman can have polycystic ovaries on occasion, including a woman on the pill, and a woman with perfectly normal hormones.
-Don’t be misdiagnosed by an ultrasound.
+Don’t be misdiagnosed by ultrasound.
 See the Surprising Truth About PCOS.

 Is PCOS genetic?